-• Most recently, the two-week trilateral naval exercise "Noble Dina 2014" between the U.S., Greece, and Israel, held in March 2014 off of the coast of Crete, is a prime example of Greece's strategic importance to U.S. interests in the region.
+• The two-week trilateral naval exercise "Noble Dina 2014" between the U.S., Greece, and Israel, held in March 2014 off of the coast of Crete, is a prime example of Greece's strategic importance to U.S. interests in the region.

-In 2012, 118 Ships of the U.S. Navy and 102 NATO vessels visited Souda Bay.
-Also in 2012, 953 U.S. Air Force aircraft and 148 NATO aircraft landed on Crete.
+Furthermore, in 2014, 61 U.S. Navy ships and 69 NATO vessels visited Souda Bay and 4,600 U.S. Air Force aircraft and 996 NATO aircraft landed on Crete.
 To illustrate Souda Bay's importance, during U.S. operations in Iraq and Afghanistan, tens of thousands of aircraft have used over-flight access including one two-year period where nearly 30,000 allied flights traversed Hellenic airspace.
-In the NATO buildup for Libya, Souda Bay spokesperson Paul Farley said of the 400 U.S. Marines deployed there that they were "part of contingency planning to provide the president [Barack Obama] flexibility on full range of option regarding Libya" along with the amphibious assault ships USS Kearsarge and USS Ponce.1
+In the NATO buildup for Libya, Souda Bay spokesperson Paul Farley said of the 400 U.S. Marines deployed there that they were "part of contingency planning to provide the president [Barack Obama] flexibility on full range of option regarding Libya" along with the amphibious assault ships USS Kearsarge and USS Ponce.

 When then Secretary of State Hillary Clinton visited Athens, July 17, 2011, she said, "...I am pleased to be here during these challenging times to demonstrate unequivocally the strong support that the United States has for Greece.
 We know that we are your friend and we are your ally and we are proud to be both...As a NATO ally, we appreciate Greece's partnership on a shared agenda that spans the globe...Our diplomatic and military efforts are gaining momentum, and we are grateful for Greece's engagement and support, especially your willingness to host coalition military assets at Souda Bay and other sites close to Libya."
-She also expressed appreciation for Greece's support in speaking against an attack on the U.S. embassy in Syria and for Greece's support on "democratic transitions" occurring throughout North Africa and Middle East.2
+She also expressed appreciation for Greece's support in speaking against an attack on the U.S. embassy in Syria.

 In addition, Greece is a top contributor to the defense efforts of NATO, spending an estimated 2.3% of its GDP on defense in accordance with NATO standards despite its dire economic condition.
 The United States, United Kingdom and Estonia are the only other NATO allies that meet this standard.
-Greece is also an active participant in peacekeeping and peace-building operations conducted by international organizations, including the UN, NATO, the EU, and OSCE.
+Greece is also an active participant in peacekeeping and peacebuilding operations conducted by international organizations, including the UN, NATO, the EU, and OSCE.
 It should also be noted that Thessaloniki was NATO's main sea and airport of debarkation during crises in the former Yugoslavia.
 Moreover, on March 25, 2011, President Obama re-affirmed Greece's contributions as a NATO ally, including in support of NATO's operations in Libya: